The Herculoids: Production

 After the success of Space Ghost, CBS' head of daytime programming, Fred Silverman, commissioned Hanna-Barbera to develop three new action-adventure series in the same vein for the 1967–68 fall schedule consisting of The Herculoids, Shazzan, and Moby Dick and Mighty Mightor.
+Silverman stated that the series faced an uphill battle due to being what he called "second generation" shows, repeats of the same idea (in this case, the formula established by Space Ghost) and being seen as derivatives that couldn't match the original.
+Joseph Barbera described The Herculoids as being of a similar mold to a Tom and Jerry short wherein a setup would be quickly established (usually a stranger needing help or a threat from an outside force) which would then lead to a serious of attacks and counterattacks in a manner not too dissimilar from a Tom and Jerry short's delivery of visual gags.
+During development, potential titles considered for the show were Zartan or Zandor before finally settling on The Herculoids.
+According to Barbera, The Herculoids achieved a then unheard of 60 share in the ratings beating the already impressive 55 share of Space Ghost the previous season which prompted Silverman not to order any further episodes of Space Ghost and instead pool support behind The Herculoids.

+Broadcast

+The series was broadcast on CBS from September 9, 1967 through September 6, 1969.
+Beginning February 4, 1978, NBC rebroadcast the series by packaging it with Harlem Globetrotters and airing it under the package title of Go Go Globetrotters until September 2, 1978.
+On November 9, 1992, Cartoon Network aired the series as part of their Boomerang programming block dedicated to showcases of older cartoons.

 Legacy

 After its initial run, The Herculoids was featured in several anthology wheel series produced by Hanna-Barbera including Hanna–Barbera's World of Super Adventure, Space Stars (for which 11 additional episodes were created), Power Zone on Cartoon Network, and both the Cartoon Network and Boomerang incarnations of Super Adventures.
 The series has also influenced other artists across various media.
 In common with a number of other action-adventure cartoons from the 1960s, The Herculoids was pulled from reruns in the 1970s due to increased complaints by parents' groups over perceived violence in children's cartoons.

 Award-winning video game designer David Crane has stated that he enjoyed the series as a child and that the character of Blobert from the A Boy and His Blob franchise was directly inspired by Gloop and Gleep.
 Jamaican-American DJ DJ Kool Herc at one time employed a backing band which also drew its name from the show, fictionalized versions of which appear in the Netflix period series The Get Down.